- There were around 13,500 new cases of malignant melanoma in the UK in 2012, that’s around 37 people every day.

 - Like most cancers, skin cancer is more common with increasing age, but malignant melanoma rates are disproportionately high in younger people.
-More than one-third of all cases of malignant melanoma occur in people aged under 55.
+Around a third (33%) of all cases of malignant melanoma occur in people aged under 55.

 - More than two young adults (aged 15-34) are diagnosed with malignant melanoma every day in the UK, and it is the second most common cancer in this age group.

 - Malignant melanoma is almost twice as common in young women (up to age 34) as in young men, but more men die from it.